oKermorgant/log2plot/README.md

 ## Examples

 In the `examples` folder are shipped 4 use cases:
-* `std_container` uses std::vectors and shows iteration-based, time-based and 3D pose plots
+* `std_container` uses std::vectors and shows iteration-based, time-based and 3D pose plots.
+It also shows how to use Not a Number for iterations where some logged values are not defined.
 * `std_publisher` shows how to publish data to ROS topics when logging
 * `visp_containers` uses containers from the ViSP library (vpColVector and vpPoseVector) and logs an inverted 3D pose
 * `eigen_containers` uses containers from the Eigen library (Eigen::Vector3d)